 - Your estimated Social Security benefit is calculated using the actual Social Security benefit formula.
 Each year, Social Security grants an annual cost of living increase that is factored into the formula.
 In calculating your estimated Social Security benefit, the full amount of these annual increases is phased in over a nine-month period.
 This has the effect of reducing the initial impact of any increase in the Social Security formula, which, in turn, potentially reduces your Social Security offset that is used at the time of termination or retirement.

 - The Social Security benefit is determined when your employment ends.

 - If you are eligible to retire when you leave, the amount is determined as though you are 62 (or your actual age if you retire after age 62) on the date of retirement.

 - If you leave without meeting the requirements for retirement, the amount is determined as though you are 65 (or your actual age if you terminate employment after age 65) on the date of termination.

 - An age-62 offset is smaller than an age-65 offset.

 Learn more about your Social Security benefits by calling the Social Security Administration or by accessing www.ssa.gov.

 Pre-Social Security pension for retirees

-Although the Pension Plan may pay benefits as early as age 50 (see section on Receiving your pension benefit for more information), the earliest you can begin your Social Security retirement benefit is age 62.
+Although the Pension Plan may pay benefits earlier (see section on Receiving your pension benefit for more information), the earliest you can begin your Social Security retirement benefit is age 62.
 The Plan provides a temporary additional benefit if you retire and start your pension benefit before becoming eligible to receive a Social Security benefit.

 This additional benefit, called a pre-Social Security pension, equals the amount of the Social Security offset in your basic pension benefit calculation.
 The Pre-Social Security Pension starts when your pension benefit starts and continues until age 62 (or when you are first eligible for Social Security).